w-h-a/logic_lang/README.md

 - 'PUSH':
   - If a null or primitive value is pushed from the register, that value gets copied into every sub-stack.
 The value stays in the register.
-  - If an array is pushed from the register, then
+  - If an array is pushed from the register, then that array gets placed into each sub-stack.
-    - first, _n - 1_ (shallow) copies of the value are made,
-    - second, all _n_ arrays are placed into each sub-stack such that the original is the topmost, and
-    - third, the original value also remains in the register.
   - If an object (excludes arrays) is pushed from the register, then
     - first, _n - 1_ (shallow) copies of the value are made,
     - second, the K property is determined by user's input.
     - third, all _n_ objects are placed into each sub-stack such that the original is the topmost, and
     - fourth, the original value also remains in the register.
 - 'POP':
-  - If a null or primitive value is the topmost value of the topmost sub-stack, the value is removed from each of the sub-stacks and placed into the register.
+  - If a null, primitive or array value is the topmost value of the topmost sub-stack, the value is removed from each of the sub-stacks and placed into the register.
-  - If an object (includes arrays) is the topmost value of the topmost sub-stack,
+  - If an object (excludes arrays) is the topmost value of the topmost sub-stack,
     - the value is placed into the register, and
     - the value _and_ all of its counterparts are removed from each of the sub-stacks.
   - If the topmost item of the topmost sub-stack is empty, `undefined` is placed into the register (i.e., it is possible to work with stacks of length 0).

 All of the operations in the next section also perform a sort of popping operation, but it is slightly different from the one above.
 Whenever I write "Pop off the topmost value", I mean:

-- If a primitive value is the topmost value, the value is removed from each of the sub-stacks.
+- If a null, primitive, or array value is the topmost value, the value is removed from each of the sub-stacks.
-- If an object (includes arrays) is the topmost value, the value _and_ all of its counterparts are removed from each of the sub-stacks.
+- If an object (excludes arrays) is the topmost value, the value _and_ all of its counterparts are removed from each of the sub-stacks.
 - If the topmost item is empty, although the item does not have `undefined` in it, `undefined` becomes an operand for the operator.

 ## Logical Operations for Topmost Item in the Topmost Sub-Stack ##